Houffalize, Malmedy, and Saint-Hubert

 Malmedy

-The German combat unit Kampfgruppe Peiper, part of the 1st SS Panzer Division, executed about 90 unarmed American prisoners of war at a crossroads outside the town of Malmedy on 17 December 1944.
+The German combat unit Kampfgruppe Peiper, part of the 1st SS Panzer Division, executed 90 unarmed American prisoners of war at a crossroads outside the town of Malmedy on 17 December 1944.

 This massacre along with others committed by the same unit the same day and on following days was the subject of a war crimes trial in 1946.